VPDC

 Infants and Children:

-• CDC recommends children in the United States receive IPV to protect against polio, or poliomyelitis, as part of their routine immunizations.
+• The American Academy of Pediatrics recommends that children in the United States get IPV to protect against polio, or poliomyelitis, as part of their routine immunizations.
 IPV can be given at the same time as other vaccines.

 • Children get four doses of IPV, with one dose at each of these ages: